wavefrontHQ/docs/pages/doc/query_language_recipes.md

 ## Data Pipeline Queries

 Data pipeline queries allow you to determine whether data is flowing to the proxies or to the Wavefront service.
-You can also examine the point rate and potentially set an alert.
+You can also examine the point rate and potentially set an alert if data is larger than a threshold.

 ### Point Rate for All Proxies